0x00019913/meshy/README.md

 ### Show infill

 Show the infill in all layers.
-Because `meshy` displays geometry with unshaded lines, this tends to not be a useful option to have on.
+Because `meshy` displays geometry with unshaded lines, this tends to show nothing particularly interesting.

 ## Layer Settings, Raft, G-code